goatwu1993/pre-commit-example/README.md

 chmod 755 .git/hooks/pre-commit
 ```

-Because the script always return 1, pre-commit always failed, and thus you can not commit anymore.
+Because the script always return 1, pre-commit always failed, and thus you cannot commit anymore.

-## What can git hook do
+## What can git hook do?

 If we install some scripts to check/format the code, and return zero only if all check passed, we can make sure the remote code is always clean and formatted.

-## What is pre-commit (framework)
+## What is pre-commit framework?

 As shown above, git hooks can be installed manually.
-However, not every one like to write script.
+However, scripts can be hard to develop and maintain.

-Fortunately, there is framework for it.
+Fortunately, there are serveral frameworks that allows you to install/manage git hooks.

-[Pre-commit](https://pre-commit.com/) is a git-hook framework written in Python.
-It allow you to define your git hooks in yaml.
+[Pre-commit](https://pre-commit.com/) is one of those frameworks.
+It is written in `Python` and git hooks are defined in `Yaml`.

 ## How to install